0xFableOrg/xchain/pages/direction.md

 There are bridge designs that only enable the transfer of assets but not of messages.
 We will talk about them later, but in this section we focus on fully-general message-passing bridges.

-Cross-chain bridges can be classified as external or internal.
+Cross-chain bridges can be classified as third-party or native.

-**External bridges** are not integrated in the blockchain system — they live at the application layer.
+**Third-party bridges** are not integrated in the blockchain system — they live at the application layer.
 These are most of the bridges we are familiar with.

-**Internal bridges** are integrated in the blockchain system — as far as I know this only includes rollup bridges.
+**Native bridges** are integrated in the blockchain system — as far as I know this only includes rollup bridges.

 Cross-chain bridges can also be classified as trust-minimized or trusted.